 Terry and Rosie both grew up in Christian homes and in churches where missions was promoted.
 As a teen Rosie was challenged in her walk with God and was burdened for those around her.
 As she thought about her future career she knew that she wanted to do something that involved bringing souls to heaven.
-She went off to Bible school hoping for direction as to how she could be involved in missions.
+She went off to Bible school seeking direction in regards to how she could be involved in missions.

-Terry & Rosie were married in 1990 and begain training with Ethnos Canada (founded in 1942 as New Tribes Mission) a few years later.
-They arrived in Papua New Guinea in January 1997 with two of their children, Troy and Kara.
-Sharla was added to the family two years later.
-The Banmans lived and worked in the Wusuraambya tribe for 11 years along with their team and were involved in discipleship of the tribal church.
+Terry & Rosie were married in 1990 and began training with Ethnos Canada (founded in 1942 as New Tribes Mission) a few years later.
+They arrived in Papua New Guinea in January 1997 with their two children, Troy and Kara.
+Sharla was born and added to the family two years later.
+The Banmans lived and worked in the Wusuraambya People Group for 11 years along with their team mates and were involved in discipleship of the growing church.

 After that they moved to the central area support centre to take care of new missionaries and were mentored into the leadership team.
 While serving in that capacity they discipled local believers, and took on many other responsibilities needed to support missionaries living in the remote language groups.